canatella/xwwp/README.md

 fork and create a pull request, most of the needed code is already there, it just needs to be hooked.

+## Browse url in other window

+The `xwidget-webkit-browse-url` just update the current xwidget-webkit buffer but does not bring it to the front (at least on MacOS), which is what you would expect.
+The `xwwp-browse-url-orther-window` method will also bring it to the front using `swith-to-buffer-other-window`.

 ### How to install

 Sorry, no melpa as of now.
 Should be added quite soon.